UTM-Robotics/utmrobotics.github.io-DEPRECATED-/_pages/elections.md

 ---

 <div align="left">
   <p>We're hosting elections!
 We have two candidates running for the Events Coordinator position!
 Please cast your vote for one of them <a href="https://forms.gle/C9B4moqgK1diT9T6A">here</a>.
-Please note that you must be a registered member of the club to vote, as of April 5th, 2020. </p>
+Please note that you must be a registered member of the club to vote, as of April 5th, 2020.
+The election will end on April 10th, 2020 at 11:59pm. </p>

   <p> For more information about the candidates, please read their nomination statements: </p>
   <hr>